gold star for USAHOF

 The Not in Hall of Committee.

-From Massachusetts, Robbie Ftorek went undrafted in the NHL but would play a handful of games for the Detroit Red Wings after being part of a surprise Silver Medal United States Olympic Team in 1972.
-Ftorek would join the Phoenix Roadrunners of the World Hockey Association where he shocked fans…
+From Massachusetts, Robbie Ftorek went undrafted in the NHL but played a handful of games for the Detroit Red Wings after being part of a surprise Silver Medal-winning United States Olympic Team in 1972.
+Ftorek would join the Phoenix Roadrunners of the World Hockey Association, where he shocked fans with…

 Sweden produces some of the world’s best hockey players but there was a time where it was believed that Scandinavians could not cut the mustard in North America.
 Ulf Nilsson helped changed that perception.

-Dave Kerr began his National Hockey League career with the Montreal Maroons, the New York Americans and he went back to the Maroons but was traded by the cash strapped team to the New York Rangers where he would become one of the top Goalies in the last half of…
+Dave Kerr began his National Hockey League career with the Montreal Maroons and the New York Americans, and later returned to the Maroons, but was traded by the cash-strapped team to the New York Rangers, where he would become one of the top Goalies in the last half of the…

 Don Beaupre may have lost more games than he won, but considering he played two seasons for a horrific Ottawa Senators expansion team early in his career, perhaps we can cut him some slack on that one.

-Art Chapman is easily forgotten by many as his greatest exploits took place for the New York Americans, a team that has not existed in close to a century, however this is a two time Assists leader who in the mid 1930’s was in the upper echelon of playmaking ability. …
+Art Chapman is easily forgotten by many as his greatest exploits took place for the New York Americans, a team that has not existed in close to a century; however, this is a two-time assists leader who, in the mid-1930s, was in the upper echelon of playmaking ability.
+Chapman would…

-Petr Sykora enjoyed a very nice career in the National Hockey League where the gifted two way player where he played 1,017 Games and more importantly won two Stanley Cups.
-Sykora won the first with the New Jersey Devils, the team where he had three consecutive 65 Point Seasons (1988-89…
+Petr Sykora enjoyed a very nice career in the National Hockey League, where the gifted two-way player played 1,017 Games and, more importantly, won two Stanley Cups.
+Sykora won the first with the New Jersey Devils, the team where he had three consecutive 65 Point Seasons (1988-89 to 2000-01).
+It…

 Considered one of the early tough guys in North American hockey, Ken Randall would lead the NHL in Penalty Minutes in the inaugural season of the National Hockey League.
-Randall would play both Right Wing and Defense and he was a two time Stanley Cup Champion with Toronto (1918 &…
+Randall would play both Right Wing and Defense, and he was a two-time Stanley Cup Champion with Toronto (1918 & 1922),…